RohitBhaskarUday/set-of-instructions/README.md

-# naming conventions in java.
+# Naming conventions in Java.

 1) Packages should always be in lower case. example: package sortings;
 2) Class names should always begin with upper case. example: class MyClass.